fyyyyy/DCS-for-MSFS/README.md

 # Installation

 ## MSFS
 * Open a terminal / powershell.
-Prefarably a shell that supports color
+Prefarably a shell that supports color (you can get one of those by going to the start menu and typing "cmd" or PowerShell)
 * Type "python".
 If python is not installed, Microsoft Store will open.
 I recommend using another solution to install python 3
+* At the Windows command prompt install Flask: pip install -U Flask
+* Install Python-SimConnect: pip install SimConnect
 * Start MSFS, span mid air 1000-5000 ft MSL
 * Run `python DCS_MSFS_CONNECT.py` in the MSFS folder.
 * Create a new joystick binding to unset all joystick controls.
 We dont want joystick controls to interfere with MSFS